nestordemeure/tilde/README.md

   (not the number of wagons)
   not properties on more than one set of parts
   (not the patient of a hospital AND the services of a hospital)

+  ---

+  A test on Michalski's set of trains can be found in the test folder.